j-sieben/PIT/Doc/installing_pit.md

 - `CREATE ANY CONTEXT`
 - `READ` privilege on `DBA_CONTEXT`

-If your DBA creates the context for you, provide him with the following script to achieve that (replace `<schema>` with the name of the user you are connected to):
+Alternatively, a DBA can create the global context for you.
+You then don't need the `CREATE ANY CONTEXT` privilege.
+If your DBA creates the context for you, provide him with the following script (replace `<schema>` with the name of the user you are connected to):
 ```
 create context pit_ctx_<schema> using <schema>.utl_context accessed globally;
 ```
-Plus, you need the `READ` privilege on the view `DBA_CONTEXT`.
+Plus, the DBA needs to grant you a `READ` privilege on the view `DBA_CONTEXT`.
 The context has to be present before you can install `PIT`, as the script searches for it and decides upon the result whether to install `UTL_CONTEXT` or not.

 Output modules may require additional system or object privileges.
 Take an email output module for example.
 This module will almost certainly require an execute privilege on either `UTL_MAIL`, `UTL_SMTP` or `APEX_MAIL` in order to fulfil its duty.
 The scripts do contain a `PIT_MAIL` output module, but is commented out in the installation files.
 If you plan to use it, you may install it using the script `pit_load_module`.